TonyXTYan/PHYS2020-Arduino-Quick-Start/README.md

 ![Pinout-NANO_latest](https://content.arduino.cc/assets/Pinout-NANO_latest.png)

 * If you want to power the Arduino without connecting it to a computer, you can use either
-    * 6-20V unregulated external power supply (pin 30 VIN), e.g. a 9V battery.
+    * 6-20V unregulated external power supply (pin 30 **VIN**), e.g. a 9V battery.
-    * 5V regulated external power supply (pin 27 +5V). e.g. provided breadboard power supply, you might prefer this if you want to use some high current modules such as a display.
+    * 5V regulated external power supply (pin 27 **+5V**). e.g. provided breadboard power supply, you might prefer this if you want to use some high current modules such as a display.
-    * The power source is automatically selected to the highest voltage source.
+    * The power source is automatically selected as the highest voltage source.
 * In general, disconnect all unused components from the Arduino pin.
 Some Arduino libraries will hardcode specific pins and send current through without warning.
 * Be careful about which voltage rail you connect the modules to!
 Some modules come with a built-in voltage regulator, so you can connect them to either 3.3V or 5V, while some don't and have to be connected to 3.3V; otherwise, they could get permanently damaged.
 * You should probably test each of your sensors and make sure they meet the manufacturer's claims before quoting their measurements scientifically, e.g., knowing their precision, measurement range, systematic error, and response time.
-* ChatGPT is a fantastic place to get some starter code and Arduino Q&A.
+* AI & LLM are fantastic at generating Arduino code and general Q&A, just make sure you understand every line it generates before uploading to Arduino, especially the physical pin connections match the code.
+Hint: [GitHub Copilot](https://docs.github.com/en/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/getting-started-with-copilot-on-your-personal-account/getting-free-access-to-copilot-pro-as-a-student-teacher-or-maintainer) offers many most advanced AI models for free to education accounts.
+* I strongly recommend some kind of version control of your code and you can include the version histories as part of your final submission.
+I mostly use [Git](https://git-scm.com/book/en/v2/Getting-Started-What-is-Git%3F) hosted on [GitHub](https://docs.github.com/en/get-started/start-your-journey/about-github-and-git), there are also [GitLab](https://docs.gitlab.com/tutorials/) and [ANU self-hosted GitLab](https://gitlab.cecs.anu.edu.au) (though I will *not* recommend the last one, it consistently crashes around the end of each semester).
 * [Arduino Official Documentation](https://docs.arduino.cc) and [Arduino Offical Forum](https://forum.arduino.cc) are also good sources to look up for any issues.
 * https://lastminuteengineers.com/electronics/arduino-projects/ provides extensive and detailed guides on Arduino modules.
 I strongly recommend reading them to understand the module you are using, especially if you want to go beyond the sample codes.
 (I've also stolen some figures from their website for educational purposes.)

 ## MAX6675 Temperature Sensor